NirmalAppDeveplor/NirmalAppDeveplor/README.md

 - 👋 Hi, I’m @NirmalAppDeveplor
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning New thimgs about coding
+- 🌱 I’m currently learning New things about coding
 - 📫 How to reach me nirmalkumarneelamegan@outlook.com

 <!---